 - You live in the service area of a Medicare Advantage plan.

 - You don’t have end-stage renal disease (with some exceptions).

-If you’re considering Medicare Part C as an alternative to Original Medicare, you’re usually first eligible to enroll in a Medicare Advantage plan during your Initial Coverage Election Period (ICEP).
-For most people, this period takes place at the same time as their Initial Enrollment Period for Part B, starting three months before they have Medicare Part A and Part B and ending seven months later.
-If you delay Medicare Part B, your ICEP starts three months before you have both Medicare Part A and Part B and ends the last day of the month before your Medicare Part B coverage starts.
+You’re usually first eligible to enroll in a Medicare Advantage plan during your Initial Coverage Election Period (ICEP).
+For most people, this period takes place at the same time as their Initial Enrollment Period for Original Medicare, described above.
+If you delay Medicare Part B enrollment, your ICEP starts three months before you have both Medicare Part A and Part B and ends the last day of the month before your Medicare Part B coverage starts.